Mounting the Trill sensors

 prescaler setting to make the Trill sensors more sensitive so they will be triggered by proximity and not direct touch.

 We have experimented with different materials and surface thickness and have found that it is possible to sense through materials of up to around 3mm thick with the correct sensitivity settings.
 With a prescaler setting of 3 it is possible to detect finger position using a Trill Flex sensor mounted underneath a cutting matt, for example.
 Bear in mind that the surface also acts like a low pass filter so the overall magnitude and positional accuracy is less than normal with touches being spread across adjacent pads.
 Depending on your use case this may or may not be important.

 We recommend experimenting with different settings by running the

 general-settings example which allows you to change settings and see the effects all from within the GUI tab of the IDE.

 Trill Bar, Square and Hex can be cut down in size so they fit perfectly into your project.

 These sensors all have dashed lines on the reverse to show their minimum footprint.
 Don't cut inside these lines, or you'll sever crucial connections!

 To cut your Trill sensor, first make sure it’s disconnected, then score the back surface (the side with the dotted lines) using a ruler and an Xacto blade.
 When you’ve determined the perfect size, cut along the scored lines with a strong pair of scissors.

 Removing the Grove connector

-If space is at a premium then you may want to remove the Grove connector on the back of the sensor and solder wires to the pads there instead.
+If space is at a premium and you have an older revision of the Trill sensors with the Grove connector, then you may want to remove the connector on the back of the sensor and solder wires to the pads there instead.
 See this forum post for a guide on how to do this with images.